Learning and teaching at Surrey

 At university there is a greater emphasis on you managing and organising your learning independently.
 This means that the onus is on you to take responsibility for how you organise and plan your studies but also recognise when to seek help and advice.
 To achieve your learning goals, it is essential to plan and organise your time see our guide on planning and organising your time.

 Additionally, as an independent learner you will need to become familiar with using SurreyLearn, which will become integral to your university learning experience.
 It will be beneficial when you start your course to take time to find your way around this online platform (support and advice will be available).
-This is important, as you will need to actively participate in learning tasks, as well as access module reading lists, on an almost daily basis.
-This could include reading or viewing content in preparation for a class.
+This is important, as you will need to actively participate in learning tasks, as well as access module resources (e.g. reading lists, lesson PowerPoint slides, assignment briefs) on an almost daily basis.
+For example, this could include reading or viewing content in preparation for a class.

 To discover more about being an active learner in your learning community see our guide on making the most of your university learning experience.